danderson376/PhotoEditor/README.md

 //Any Extra Credit

 //Each Teammate's Contribution
-//David Anderson:
+David Anderson:
-//Robert Thompson:
+Robert Thompson:
 //Percentage of work done by each teammate
-//David Anderson:
+David Anderson:
-//Robert Thompson:
+Robert Thompson: